sevagh/freemusicdemixer.com/web/index.md

 </section>

 <section class="info-section">
-  <h3>No cloud.
-No bullshit. <b>100% privacy in your browser.</b> Since our launch in 2024, nearly 100 customers have switched from expensive competitors to our superior, simple website.
-Join them today!</h3>
+<h3>Enjoy <b>100% privacy in your browser</b> — no cloud.
+Join our customers who switched from expensive competitors to our superior, simple solution.
+Get started today!</h3>
 </section>

 <!-- Wizard sections here... -->